awsdocs/amazon-workmail-administration-guide/doc_source/remove-group-users.md

-# Remove users from a group<a name="remove-group-users"></a>
+# Removing users from a group<a name="remove-group-users"></a>

 Use the Amazon WorkMail console to remove users from a group\.

 **Note**
-If Amazon WorkMail is integrated with a connected Active Directory or Microsoft Active Directory, you can manage your group members using the Active Directory\.
-This can take a longer time to propagate to Amazon WorkMail\.
+If Amazon WorkMail is integrated with a connected Active Directory or Microsoft Active Directory, you can use Active Directory to manage your group members\.
+However, doing so can create the time needed to propagate your changes to Amazon WorkMail\.

 **To remove users from a group**

 1. Open the Amazon WorkMail console at [https://console\.aws\.amazon\.com/workmail/](https://console.aws.amazon.com/workmail/)\.

-1. If you require a different AWS Region, change it from the navigation bar\.
-For more information, see [Regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.
+   If necessary, change the AWS Region\.
+In the bar at the top of the console window, open the **Select a Region** list and choose a Region\.
+For more information, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

-1. For **Organizations**, choose the name of your organization\.
+1. In the navigation pane, choose **Organizations**, then choose the name of your organization\.

-1. Choose **Groups**\.

-1. Select the name of the group\.
+1. In the navigation pane, choose **Groups**, then choose the name of the group\.

 1. On the **Group details** page, choose **Members**\.